 Let’s expand the El Capitan package.

-$ (mount the DMG in Disk Utility, copy the .pkg to a read-write volume) $ pkgutil --expand InstallMacOSX.pkg elcapitan $ ls -F elcapitan Distribution* InstallMacOSX.pkg/ Resources/ $ cd elcapitan/InstallMacOSX.pkg/ $ tar -xvf Payload x . x ./Install OS X El Capitan.app x ./Install OS X El Capitan.app/Contents …
+$ (mount the DMG in Disk Utility) $ cp /Volumes/Install\ OS\ X/InstallMacOSX.pkg /Volumes/Macintosh\ HD/ (Or copy it to some other volume you can write to; NOT the USB stick) $ cd /Volumes/Macintosh\ HD/ $ pkgutil --expand InstallMacOSX.pkg elcapitan $ ls -F elcapitan Distribution* InstallMacOSX.pkg/ Resources/ $ cd elcapitan/InstallMacOSX.pkg/ $ tar -xvf Payload x . x ./Install OS X El Capitan.app x ./Install OS X El Capitan.app/Contents …

 We’ve got the installer app, which is what we need to create an install image.
 Great, let’s try it!

 # "Install OS X El Capitan.app/Contents/Resources/createinstallmedia" --volume /Volumes/MyBlankUSBDrive --applicationpath "Install OS X El Capitan.app" Install OS X El Capitan.app does not appear to be a valid OS installer application.

 Oh, we’ve got a problem.
 Turns out there’s one more thing we need to take care

 of, and it’s the scripts.
 MacOS packages have scripts, typically shell scripts,

 that are run at various stages in the install process.
 We can look at the

 link_package script we need to run.
 This script creates a